 James Darren (Jimmy), Maria Rohm (Wanda Reed), Barbara McNair (Rita), Klaus Kinski (Ahmed), Margaret Lee (Olga), Dennis Price (Kapp)

 Jesus Franco was a director that inspired people between either dismissal of his work or a fanatical cult devotion.
-Franco is possibly the most prolific director of all time.
+Franco was possibly the most prolific director of all time.
 (It is almost impossible to obtain an accurate listing of Franco’s films, which often hide behind a mind-boggling array of different international titles and alternative versions – the Internet Movie Database credits Franco with 1999 films as director).
 Franco’s work ranged from mostly horror films to spy films, pornography, sf and adventure films.
 Franco was also prolific in the Women in Prison exploitation subgenre and is responsible for some of its most extreme and sadistic examples.
 As a director, Franco’s work was crude, lacks little more than rudimentary style and never worked on anything beyond the most pedestrian level.
 The sole appeals of the Jesus Franco cult are the same ones behind the Herschell Gordon Lewis cult – a prurient fascination with sleaze exploitation at its most undiluted and extreme.
-There is certainly little of any redeeming artistic value in Jesus Franco’s work.

 This is one of three films made all around the same time that bear the name Venus in Furs.
 Originally titled Paroxysmus, this was retitled Venus in Furs for US release, a title taken from an 1870 erotic novel by Leopold Von Sacher-Masoch.
 The late 1960s/early 70s saw a spate of Marquis de Sade adaptations – many of these made by Jesus Franco and Venus in Furs producer Harry Alan Towers.
 The thinking here was clearly to trend jump from the writer that gave his name to the term ‘sadism’ to adapt a work by the writer that gave his name to masochism – Sacher-Masoch.
 The irony of this exploitative retitling is that the Franco Venus in Furs has become the most well-known of the films under that name – and the one most associated with the title – even though the film has nothing to do with the book.